-A leave of absence from the Program may be granted by the Program Director for a specific period of time, if deemed necessary for medical or personal reasons.
-Reasons may include, but not limited to: family or personal medical leave, pregnancy, birth of a child, injury or disability.
-Request for leave of absence must be discussed with the Program Director.
+An extended absence from the Program may be granted by the Program Director for a specific period of time if deemed necessary for medical or personal reasons.
+Reasons may include but are not limited to: family or personal medical leave, pregnancy, the birth of a child, injury, or disability.
+The request for an extended absence must be discussed with the Program Director.
 If granted, a written contract detailing the leave will be generated by the Program Director and signed by the student.
-Such students will be permitted to resume course work upon satisfactory resolution of the problem necessitating the leave of absence.
+Such students will be permitted to resume course work upon satisfactory resolution of the problem necessitating extended absence.
 All possible efforts will be made by the faculty to provide a means for remediating deficiencies incurred and the student bears the responsibility for learning any material missed and for exam make-ups.

-However, for an extensive leave of absence, remediation may not be an option.
+Should the student's circumstances require the absence to be continued beyond the approved time period and/or remediation not be possible, the student may apply for a formal Leave of Absence.
 In these situations, the student will be permitted to re-enroll in the Program the following year to continue their studies.